spaceninja/dnd-adventures/src/adventures/history-channel/part-3.md

 #### Camera Drones

 Whenever the characters enter contested territory (or an area controlled by #TeamRatings), there should be a flock of 1D6 Camera Drones following them.
-The Director can see anything the Drones see.
+Anything the drones can see will likely be included in the broadcast, and NPCs may reference it.
 They are unable to follow the characters onto Deck 3 (Science), or Deck 5 (Engineering), and will not move between decks.

+#### Security Guards.

+Any time the characters are in contested territory, consider throwing a random encounter with [**Security Guards**](../part-2/#security-guards) their direction.
+Unless they’re actively working with #TeamRatings, Security is probably hunting for them.

 ### The Elevator